k2view-academy/K2View-Academy/articles/25_environments/02_create_new_environment.md

 # Create and Edit Environment

-An environment is defined in Fabric using the following steps:
+The following steps are used to create an environment in Fabric:

-* Creating the environment in the Fabric Studio using the **Environments List** grid.
+1. Creating the environment in the Fabric Studio using the Environments List grid.
-* Populating the connection details of the interfaces via the **Selected Environment** grid.
+2. Populating the connection details of the interfaces via the Selected Environment grid.
-* Overriding Globals at any Sared, Reference or LU level via the dedicated tab in the **Selected Environment** grid.
+3. Overriding Globals at any Shared, Reference or LU level via the dedicated tab in the Selected Environment grid.
-* Deploying all environments to the server while defining the active environment.
+4. Deploying all environments to the server while defining the active environment.

 ### Step 1 - Creating the Environment

-When editing an existing environment, skip step 1.
+When editing an existing environment, skip this step.

 1. Go to **Project Tree** > **Shared Objects** and double click **Environments** to open the Environments window.